openedx/edx-cookiecutters/docs/decisions/0001-combined-cookiecutter-repo.rst

 Decision
 --------

 Move the edx's public python cookiecutters into edx-cookiecutters repository.
-This repository might one day be a place for all of edx's cookiecutters, but this decision is only relavant to our python cookiecutters.
+This repository might one day be a place for all of edx's cookiecutters, but this decision is only relevant to our python cookiecutters.

 Consequences
 ------------